• Skip to main content

 Hard target focus

-We are still using a post in notch technique, but both sights remain blurry.
+We are still using a post-in-notch technique, but both sights remain blurry.

 This is very fast and effective for closer shots and transitioning from target to target because you don’t have to keep shifting your focus back and forth between target and sights.